zattoo/changelog/README.md

 # 📋 Changelog Validate
-GitHub Action to validate CHANGELOG.md files and indicate if the changelog should have modification based on watch folders.
+GitHub Action to validate CHANGELOG.md files and indicate if the changelog should be modified based on watch folders.

 ## Validations:
   - A h1 title must be present